 Where do we get our gender stereotypes?
 Non-linguistic experiences surely play a role, but might we also be learning our biases from the statistics of language to which we are exposed?
 We used a large-scale dataset of Implicit Association Tests (IATs) measuring the bias to associate men with career and women with family and related people’s measured implicit bias to the statistics of the dominant language spoken in the country of the participants.
 In Study 1, we found that languages with a greater gender bias in their distributional structure, tend to have speakers that have stronger implicit biases.
 In Study 2, we found a positive relationship between a structural language feature – the prevalence of gender-marked occupation terms – and implicit bias.
 There is suggestive evidence that this greater implicit bias is mediated by the greater gender bias encoded in the distributional patterns of gender-marked terms.

 Our work is the first to characterize the relationship between broad structural patterns in language and cultural stereotypes.
-The positive correlation that we find between gender bias in language and gender bias in speakers is consistent both with language playing a causal role in the emergence of cultural stereotypes and the idea that language merely reflects existing stereotypes of its speakers.
-The positive correlation we find in Study 2 between prevalence of gender-specific terms and implicit bias is most parsimoniously explained by the language-as-causal-factor hypothesis because it is unlikely that language forms change on a timescale that could directly reflect behavior.
-The two causal forces are not mutually exclusive, and in fact may amplify the effects of each other.
+The positive correlation between gender bias in language and gender bias in speakers is consistent both with language playing a causal role in the emergence of cultural stereotypes and the idea that language merely reflects existing stereotypes of its speakers.
+However, the positive association between prevalence of gender-specific terms and implicit bias (Study 2) is most parsimoniously explained by language statistics (partially) causing the observed differences in implicit bias.
+It is implausible that nonlinguistically acquired gender biases could have changed the lexical inventory of the language rapidly enough to explain the differences in IAT performance that we observed.
 Future work could use experimental methods to manipulate language statistics in order to more directly examine these causal influences.

-A central contribution of the current work is that it sheds light onto the potential origins of psychological biases that exist at the level of the individual.
-Given observed large-scale stuctural patterns of gender inequality, such as differences in STEM participation, researchers from a range of fields have sought to understand the individual-level causal processes that led to the emergence of structural inequality.
-But, critically, these previous efforts have taken properties of the indidividual – such as feelings of self-efficacy in science (Stoet and Geary 2018) and general preferences (Falk and Hermle 2018) – as largely exogeneous.
-Here, we provide a potential explanation of the origins of these psychological biases by arguing that exposure to biased language statistics could play a causal role in the emergence of these biases at the level of the invididual.
-Consistent with this account, biases in language statistics are correlated with previous individual-level predictors of STEM inequality, such as self-efficacy in science and general preferences (see SM for details).
+Our findings do not contradict previous reports that differences in e.g., STEM participation by men and women are associated with differences in self-efficacy (Stoet and Geary 2018) and inherent differences in gender preferences (Falk and Hermle 2018).
+However, they provide a potential explanation of the origins of these psychological biases by arguing that exposure to biased language statistics could play a causal role in the emergence of these biases at the level of the invididual.
+Consistent with this account, biases in language statistics are correlated with previously reported individual-level predictors of STEM inequality, such as self-efficacy in science and general preferences (see SM for details).

 One limitation of our work is the reliance on the IAT, which has been criticized for both its low reliability (Lane et al. 2007) and limited external validity (Fazio and Olson 2003).
 Issues of reliability are less relevant here because we use the IAT to measure group-level differences rather than as an individual-difference measure.
 However, concerns about validity are important particularly because we find that language measures and explicit psychological measures of gender bias are uncorrelated, though explicit bias was measured in a fairly coarse way.
 Understanding the full import of linguistic biases on cultural stereotypes would therefore require obtaining measures more closely related to real-world behavior.